This list of judgments has become an all too familiar sight…

 Most national criminal files are built the same way.
 Records are aggregated using methods such as bulk data purchases, online data collection tools and direct court feeds.
 The database is then used for searching a candidate’s criminal record history.

 However, the quality of the information can vary greatly from file to file.
 Most importantly, some information may be outdated, incomplete, obsolete and/or not reportable.
-Different vendors use different processes to ensure that information is accurate, reportable, complete and up to date.
+Different vendors use different processes to ensure that information is comprehensive, reportable, complete and up to date.
 These differences in process can have a material and significant impact on the employer.

 Some of the biggest differences in vendor processes occur in the refresh policy.
 This can range from always updating a record prior to reporting it, to not updating it and reporting it even if it has been in the vendor’s file for 6 months or more.